filiph/filiphnet/src/text/pages/tech-versus-kids.md

 Basically, it's your kid versus teams of experts who've by now had over a decade of experience in making technology more "sticky" (industry term for *addictive*).

-At this point, it's pretty safe to say that screen time is linked to ADHD.
+At this point, it's pretty safe to say that screen time is linked to ADHD (see aside below for important caveat).
 Researchers are first to note that the study of screen time effects is in its infancy but after reviewing the most recent articles, I think you'd have to be very pro-screen to think that screen time isn't bad for kids.

 > The results showed a statistically significant between-person effect of social media use, television viewing, and video gaming on ADHD symptoms.
 Results also indicated a statistically significant concurrent within-person effect of social media use, television viewing, and video gaming on ADHD symptoms.
 Computer use showed no statistical significant association with ADHD symptoms at between and within levels.
 >